Thursday, September 13, 2007

-Houston is a highlight for us because Tamara's older sister, Candace, lives here with her family.
+Houston is a highlight for us because Faye's older sister, Candace, lives here with her family.
 The Ball Family is busy and fun.
 They have two boys and one sweet little girl.
 We'll stay here until Saturday, when we fly to Portland.

 In the meantime, I have some things to fax and mail, and we also bought a prepaid cell phone so we can contact people.
-That'll help as we look for an apartment and Tamara looks for a job in the medical field.
+That'll help as we look for an apartment and Faye looks for a job in the medical field.

 Tulcán to Quito